-Theatre Department Academics + Programs
+ESU Theatre Academics + Programs

 WORLD-CLASS THEATRE TRAINING IN THE HEART OF AMERICA

 Welcome to Emporia State University Theatre.
 For more than a century, ESU Theatre has trained generations of professional theatre artists, educators, and scholars.
-Housed in Department of Communication and Theatre, theatre students receive one-on-one mentorship vis-á-vis industry professionals, a clearly defined path towards matriculation, and hands-on artistic opportunities on and off stage that enrich and diversify their resumes.
+Housed in the School of Visual and Performing Arts, theatre students receive one-on-one mentorship vis-á-vis industry professionals, a clearly defined path towards matriculation, and hands-on artistic opportunities on and off stage that enrich and diversify their resumes.
 Every student receives a full faculty review each semester that highlights individual strengths and opportunities for development, and a senior capstone course prepares each graduate with the tools and knowledge to thrive while attaining their professional “next step.”
 Students can earn a BFA or BA degree in theatre, or gain certification to become a high school speech and theatre teacher in our BSE program.
 Through our affiliation with the Kennedy Center American College Theatre Festival our students are part of a vital and thriving national theatre.

 Discover our undergraduate degrees, which include majors and minors in theatre and a teaching field degree.

 There are three basic types of production in which the student may be involved as a member of the cast or crew: Department productions, Summer Theatre and Lab productions.
 Lab productions are short works usually generated by classes or student directors.
 Other student opportunities include: